1904 - The

 1956 - Dean Martin was at No.1 on the UK singles chart

 Pye Records announced that they'd signed 'the British Bob Dylan', when they added

 Donovan to the label.

-raided a party at 'Redlands' the home of Rolling Stone Keith Richards and took away various substances
+raided a party at 'Redlands' the home of Rolling Stone Keith Richards and took

-also played for the students of Garfield High School from which
+school diploma.
+He also played for the students of Garfield High School from which

 1970 - For

 in 4 years, a Beatle appeared

 on BBC TV's 'Top Of The Pops' when John

 1976 - Sal Mineo was murdered.